HuiyingZz/NDDPlus/NDD+.md

 **NEVER EVER EVER touch the botton if you don't want to roll it for yourself**

-- Remove skills
+- Remove skills (f1 only)

 Remove the one skill which will conflict with your core skill.

-- Borrow skills
+- Borrow skills (f2 only)

 Idk what to explain, just choose something you want but not in your trees.

+- Dummy and Disc (f3 only)

+The button offers 1 treasure point so don't forget to do that.
+Doesn't lose its effect after opening a new room.

 - Potions

 For each potion room,  leave at least 3 potions to DPS for tanking f3 boss skill (or f2 if something goes incrediblely wrong) while DPSing.

-- Dummy and Disc

-The button offers 1 treasure point so don't forget to do that.
-Doesn't lose its effect after opening a new room.

 # Misc Tips

 - Don't be too harry opening new room.
-Treasure chest has to be claimed manually to get the treasure scout added into your run.
+Treasure chest has to be claimed manually to get the treasure score added into your run.

 - You can claimed your ability / upgrade by right click on your Depth Trinket.
 Do that upon treasure room get opened so you don't have to speedrun ability / upgrade picking to get the treasure.

 - Block the entrance of boss room really helps.
-You can't directly place blocks on the outline so be careful while using Firm, although Loom can do it in 1 clock instead.
-If you have ton of mobs aggro on you, better not rush into boss room instead to make sure mobs doesn't enter boss room as well.
+You can't directly place blocks on the outline so be careful while using Firm, although Loom can do it in 1 click instead.
+If you have ton of mobs aggro on you, better not rush into boss room to make sure mobs doesn't enter boss room as well.
+They can make the game 50% more harder for DPS.

 - Don't be too harry starting boss at f1.
 DPS has to swap thier loadout, drink several potions and eat FoL.
 If you start the boss, the Armory/EChest GUI currently opening will be closed.
 Cannot kill f1 boss in 1 phase will waste even more time than just wait for DPS.